Euthanasia in New Zealand

 Following this ruling, a petition organised by the Voluntary Euthanasia Society (VES) was presented to Parliament in June 2015 by former MP and VES President Maryan Street and Matt Vickers, the husband of Lecretia Seales.
 It asked that the House of Representatives investigate public attitudes towards the introduction of legislation permitting "medically-assisted dying".
 The Select Committee investigated 1) factors that contribute to the desire to end one's life, 2) the effectiveness of services and support available to those who desire to end their own lives, 3) the attitudes of New Zealanders towards the ending of one's life and the current legal situation, and 4) international experiences.

 ACT Party Leader and MP David Seymour submitted his own "End of Life Choice Bill" in October 2015.
 The key difference from Street's Bill was that it did not include End of Life care directives.
 While this Select Committee inquiry was still in process, Seymour's Bill was drawn from the private members ballot box on 8 June 2017.
-It currently awaits its first reading, which will occur sometime in the 52nd Parliament after the 2017 election on 23 September.
+The Bill seeks to legalise euthanasia and assisted suicide in New Zealand for people 18 years and over with either a terminal illness or "grievous and irremediable medical condition" (effectively people with disabilities, chronic, and mental health conditions).

 Meanwhile, the Health Select Committee have released their report on the VES petition in August 2017.
 The submission process received over 21,000 unique submissions from around the country between 27 August 2015 and 1 February 2016, and heard 944 oral submissions (read the submissions here).
 80% of the submissions were opposed to the legalisation of euthanasia and assisted suicide in New Zealand.
 The Report echoed Justice Collins' observation that the issue "is clearly very complicated, very divisive, and extremely contentious", but made no clear recommendations about legislation on euthanasia or assisted suicide in New Zealand, stating that it was a usually a matter of a conscience vote.
 Instead, the Report encouraged "everyone with an interest in the subject to read the report in full, and to draw their own conclusions based on the evidence presented in it".